-I came to publishing as an ardent fan of romance novels and was absolutely the luckiest person alive when I was hired as an editor.
-I earned a Masters degree in publishing studies from NYU and got my first job with Richard Curtis Associates, a literary agency that specialized in commercial fiction and where I worked with authors of fantasy and romance.
-Then I moved to Dell Books where I edited romances by such wonderful authors as Joan Johnston, Marsha Canham, and Stephanie Mittman and I established a debut romance program (Dell Diamond Debuts) that launched the careers of Pamela Britton and Elizabeth Boyle.
-I went to HarperCollins' paperback division where I published books from Kinley MacGregor (AKA Sherrilyn Kenyon), Pamela Morsi and Kathleen Gilles Seidel (to name just a few!).
-And then I joined NAL/Penguin where I spent 10 years editing every kind of romance novel.
-I ran the Signet Regency program for several years (with authors such as Sophia Nash and Barbara Metzger) and I published 2 to 3 other romances a month including books from Katie MacAlister, JoAnn Ross, Karen Rose, Carla Cassidy, Virginia Henley and Bertrice Small.
-I have worked on every kind of romance and women's fiction imaginable: straight contemporary romance, romantic suspense, romantic comedies, historical romance (and straight historical fiction without romance), historical romantic suspense, and all kinds of paranormal and fantasy romances--vampires, dragons, urban fantasy, steam-punk, fairies, witches, and more...
+I earned an MS in publishing studies from NYU and got my first job with Richard Curtis Associates, a literary agency that specialized in commercial fiction and where I worked with authors of fantasy and romance.
+I moved to Dell Books where I edited romances by such wonderful authors as Joan Johnston, Marsha Canham, and Stephanie Mittman and I established the “Dell Diamond Debut” program that launched the careers of Pamela Britton and Elizabeth Boyle.
+I went to HarperCollins where I published books from Kinley MacGregor (AKA Sherrilyn Kenyon), Pamela Morsi, and Kathleen Gilles Seidel (to name a few!).
+I spent 10 years at NAL/Penguin where for several years I ran the Signet Regency program and also published 2 to 3 romances a month including books from Katie MacAlister, JoAnn Ross, Karen Rose, Virginia Henley and Bertrice Small.
+I have worked on every kind of romance and women's fiction: straight contemporary romance, romantic suspense, romantic comedies, historical romance, historical romantic suspense, and all kinds of paranormal and fantasy romances--vampires, dragons, urban fantasy, steam-punk, fairies, witches, and more...

 "An astonishingly gifted editor, I loved every minute I worked with her." -- Sherrilyn Kenyon, #1 New York Times bestselling author

-"Laura Cifelli is a wonderful editor who tackles projects with insight, knowledge of the genre, wit, and an unerring eye.
+"Laura is a wonderful editor who tackles projects with insight, knowledge of the genre, wit, and an unerring eye.
 She has been instrumental in making me a better writer, and I consider her work on my books not a luxury, but a necessity.
 She is, hands down, the best editor I've ever had, and I am always thrilled to work with her." -- Katie MacAlister, New York Times bestselling author

 "I’ve had quite a few editors in my writing career, both with publishing houses and freelance, and Laura is unquestionably the best of them.
 I can’t recommend her highly enough.
 She has a keen editorial eye, her reports are thorough, and her suggestions are spot on.
 I don’t ever want to publish a book without her!
 She’s outstanding." -- Emily Larkin, USA Today bestselling author